TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-We continue enumeration by applying path fuzzing over the domain with `Wfuzz`:
+We continue the enumeration by applying path fuzzing over the domain with `Wfuzz`:

 <br />